prg-titech/baccaml/README.md

 $ opam install -y ppx_deriving ppx_inline_test
 ```

 Next, write your own interpreter with BacCaml.
-For reference, please see the implementation of [the MinCaml-- language](https://github.com/prg-titech/mincaml--).
+For reference, please see the implementation of [the PMinCaml language](https://github.com/prg-titech/pmincaml).

 ## Papers